 For a full listing of the extensive set of components available in the library see this documentation.

-The Core library system architecture is described in the parent project.
+The Whitenoise-core system architecture is described in the parent project.
 This package is an instance of the language bindings.
 The purpose of the language bindings is to provide a straightforward programming interface to Python for building and releasing analyses.

 Logic for determining if a component releases differentially private data, as well as the scaling of noise, property tracking, and accuracy estimates are handled by a native rust library called the Validator.
 The actual execution of the components in the analysis is handled by a native Rust runtime.